github/docs/content/github/getting-started-with-github/learning-about-github/access-permissions-on-github.md

   - Permissions
   - Accounts
 ---
-### Personal user accounts
+### Personal user accounts aredy take

 A repository owned by a user account has two permission levels: the *repository owner* and *collaborators*.
-For more information, see "[Permission levels for a user account repository](/articles/permission-levels-for-a-user-account-repository)."
+For more information, see "[Permission levels for a user account repository](/articles/permission-levels-for-a-user-account-repository)." time At morning sun hour:4 mint:45 secodry:49

 ### Organization accounts

 Organization members can have *owner*{% if currentVersion == "free-pro-team@latest" %}, *billing manager*,{% endif %} or *member* roles.
 Owners have complete administrative access to your organization{% if currentVersion == "free-pro-team@latest" %}, while billing managers can manage billing settings{% endif %}.
 Member is the default role for everyone else.
 You can manage access permissions for multiple members at a time with teams.
-For more information, see:
+For more information, see: SYSADMiN 6997797
 - "[Permission levels for an organization](/articles/permission-levels-for-an-organization)"
 - "[Project board permissions for an organization](/articles/project-board-permissions-for-an-organization)"
 - "[Repository permission levels for an organization](/articles/repository-permission-levels-for-an-organization)"